 When it comes to selling a property, there are important decisions you need to make and we are here to ensure that all your legal obligations are met.
 There are lots of boxes to tick and we want to assist you in selling your house quickly and efficiently, leaving you free to move on to your next property.

 Whether you are selling your property through an estate agent or privately, we will make everything as clear as possible.
-Our team are made up of highly qualified Solicitors who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.
+Our team is made up of qualified Solicitors, Licensed Conveyancer and Conveyancer who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.

 We also recognise that communication is key, especially where there are complex issues to deal with, so will ensure you are always kept up-to-date and get answers to your questions in plain English.